 Here XG = generator reactance, S1 and S2 are master and make switches respectively.
-R and X are the resistance and reactance for limiting the current and control of p.f., T is the transformer, C, R1 and R2 is the circuit for adjusting the restriking voltage.
+R and X arethe resistance and reactance for limiting the current and control of p.f., T is the transformer, C, R1 andR2 is the circuit for adjusting the restriking voltage.
 For testing, breaking capacity of the breaker under test, master and breaker under test are closed first.
 Short circuit is applied by closing the making switch.
 The breaker under test is opened at the desired moment and breaking current is determined from the oscillograph as explained earlier.
 For making capacity test the master and the make switches are closed first and short circuit is applied by closing the breaker under test.
 The making current is determined from the oscillograph as explained earlier.
-For short-time say1 second and the oscillograph is taken as shown in Fig. 5.6.
+For short-time current test, the current is passed through the breaker for a short-time say1 second and the oscillograph is taken as shown in Fig. 5.6.
 From the oscillogram the equivalent r.m.s. value of short-time current is obtained as follows: The time interval 0 to T is divided into 10 equal parts marked as 0, 1, 2 ..., 9, 10.
-Let the r.m.s.value of currents at these instants be I0, I1, I2, ..., I9, I10
+Let the r.m.s. value of currents at these instants be I0, I1, I2, ..., I9, I10